zer0fl4g/Nanomite/readme.md

 + added possibility to set process priorities
 + added possibility to set memory protection
 + added display of current priority in detail view - context menu
-+ added display of segment registers in reg View
++ added display of segment registers in reg view
 + added background worker to string view, hex view and functions view
 + removed processes we can´t access from the attach dialog